teampheenix/StarCraft-Casting-Tool/README.md

 ## Discord Server

-If you need support, have questions, be up-to-date on, or contribute to this project, join our [Discord Server](https://discord.gg/G9hFEfh).
+If you need support, have questions, want to be up-to-date on, or like to contribute to this project, join our [Discord Server](https://discord.gg/G9hFEfh).

 ## Feature List